StreetScout

 Where is Cardiff Heights?

-Cardiff Heights is a suburb of New South Wales, Australia.
+Cardiff Heights is a suburb of New South Wales, Australia, in the Lake Macquarie local government area.

 What is the population of Cardiff Heights?